 First we need to make the dashi stock.
 Begin by filling your pot water and add your konbu seaweed.

 Add the bonito flakes to the pot.
 Bring the water to a simmer.
-Strain the foam from the top of the broth.
+Simmer for 15 minutes and strain the foam from the top of the broth.